nelsonfigueroa/rejection-api/README.md

 Get the true Software Engineer job search experience.

 This is a simple JSON API created with Go.
-The API returns a collection of rejection emails I received in 2020.
+The API returns a selection of rejection emails I've received throughout my career.
 Messages have been slightly modified to remove company names.

 # Running the API

-Assuming you have Go installed, get the necessary packages:
+Make sure you have Go installed, then get the necessary packages:

 ```
 go get